Structure within sections of the text

 Working with subheadings

 One way of signposting the structure while writing is to insert tentative subheadings as soon as a new topic or turn of reasoning begins.
-Such subheadings will help you see the structure of your developing texts and they will also help you identify the pros and cons of the structure you have chosen.
+Such subheadings will help you see the structure of your developing text and they will also help you identify the pros and cons of the structure you have chosen.

 Depending on instructions from supervisors or publishers, section headings and subheadings you have inserted may have to be removed in the finished text.
 If this is the case, they can be transformed into suitable topic sentences or transitional phrases that will help your reader navigate in your text and transition from one section to another.
 Read more here:

 Generally speaking, there should be one idea per paragraph.
 This means that when you move on to talk about something new, you should start a new paragraph.
 However, how often you start a new paragraph also depends on the type of text you are writing.
 Some genres accept very long paragraphs, while others expect them to be fairly short.
 The writer's personal preferences and writing style may be of relevance here, although it is of course essential to follow disciplinary conventions and stipulated guidelines.